pfmc-assessments/sa4ss/README.md

       https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
       Also, before downloading and installing sa4ss, ensure that you do not already have it in your workspace.
 The first line of code below does that for you.
-      Also, I like using {pak} rather than {remotes} for installing packages but either will work.
+      Also, I like using {pak}, which will eventually replace {remotes}.
     * `tryCatch(expr = pkgload::unload("sa4ss"), error = function(x) "")`
     * `pak::pkg_install("pfmc-assessments/sa4ss")`
 5. Create a pdf
   * As a first test, you will want to run `sa4ss::session_test()` to ensure that sa4ss works on your machine.
   * Next, you can try building your own pdf.
-The following code will set up your machine to start your own stock assessment document from which you can build upon.
-You only have to run `draft` once, but the call to `bookdown` will be your go-to function to compile the document after you update any of the files.
+The following code will set up your machine with default files.
+You only have to run `draft()` once, but the call to `bookdown` will be your go-to function cor compiling the document after you update any of the files.
     The resulting pdf (i.e., `_main.pdf`) will be located within the directory doc because I have set `create_dir` to be `TRUE`.
 If you set it to be `FALSE` then it will save the files to your current working directory.
-  * You can compare this user-generated pdf to the one generated automatically within the package when tests are run to ensure that the package is not broken.
-    To find the stored pdf,
-    * first navigate to ['bookdown' workflow](https://github.com/pfmc-assessments/sa4ss/actions/workflows/bookdown.yaml)
+  * See the GitHub acction results from the ['bookdown' workflow](https://github.com/pfmc-assessments/sa4ss/actions/workflows/bookdown.yaml) for an example pdf;
-      on GitHub actions;
     * find the most recent job that was run (i.e., top of the list) and click on the name, which will be the name of the most recent commit;
     * scroll to the bottom of the page under the Artifacts label, where you can